 Maine Maritime Academy programs are approved for the enrollment of military personnel, veterans, and their eligible dependents under the various educational assistance programs (GI Bills).
 Programs are approved by the State Approving Agency for Veterans Education Programs.
-Students who plan to receive veterans' education benefits must see the Registrar.->
+Students who plan to receive veterans' education benefits must contact MMA's VA Benefits Coordinator in the Registrar's Office.